 Dear friends, you were bought with a price.
 The precious blood of Jesus that was shed for our sin.
 He sent His only son, because His undying love for you is stronger than your sin.
 You can confidently face fears, doubts, insecurities, and uncertainties because you can say with full certainty I know who my good Father is.

 I, more than I want to admit, forget who my God is.
 I forget His promises.
 I forget that what He says is true.

 But He never forgets who He is.
 He remembers His promises.
 It’s who He is.
-And He wants us to know who He is too.
 (And one way I can remember who He is, is by spending time in His word.
 It is filled with the truth of His faithfulness.)

 He wants us to abandon what we think to be true, our circumstances, disbelief, fears, doubts, insecurities… so that we can KNOW who He is.
 Not someone we know of…. but KNOW like the friend knows the most intimate details of our lives.

 It’s like He is shouting I am God!
 I am good!
 I am faithful!
-I will defend those who love me and work together for their good. and He wants us to know that we know that we know that.
+I will defend those who love me and work together for their good. and He wants us to know that deeply.

 This is not about anything else but full, complete surrender.
 Letting everything go of everything that you want to carry, because you can confidently say I know my God, and I know He will never let me down.

 What is in your hands, what is weighing you down, and keeping you from knowing He is God?